bottledcode/RFC/drafts/records.md

 This prevents developers from accidentally using the wrong value in the wrong context.

-Consider this example where a function accepts an integer as a user ID, and the id is accidentally set to a non-sensical value:
+Consider this example where a function accepts an integer as a user ID, and the ID is accidentally set to a nonsensical value:

 ```php
 function updateUserRole(int $userId, string $role): void {